kiran-sumant/ObsidianKM/Academic/Literature Notes/Protein O-fucosylation structure and function.md

 c) group 1 and 2 TSR depends on C-location for disulfide bond.
 POFUT2 consensus sequence shown, and with two glycan additions:
 1. POFUT2 - Fucose
 2. B3GLCT - Glucose
+d) Structure of [ADAMTS13](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/adamts13 "Learn more about ADAMTS13 from ScienceDirect's AI-generated Topic Pages") TSR1 modified with Glucoseβ1-3-Fucose disaccharide.
+Fucose in red, glucose in blue, disulfide bonds in green.

 > [!statement]
 >